Stay informed! Sign up for the Montreal Road Revitalization e-newsletter.

-- Year 1 (2019) – Construction of underground Hydro Ottawa conduits and other utility work on Montreal Road between North River Road and de L’Eglise Street.
+- 2019 - Construction of underground Hydro Ottawa conduits and other utility work on Montreal Road between North River Road and de L’Église Street.

-- Year 3 (2021) – Continued underground watermain, sewer and surface works (sidewalk, cycle track and road) on Montreal Road between the Vanier Parkway and St. Laurent Boulevard.
-By Year 3, most surface works will be completed between North River Road and Lafontaine Avenue.
+- 2021 – First Year of eastbound Montreal Road detour.
+Continued underground watermain, sewer and surface works (sidewalk, cycle track and road) on Montreal Road between the Vanier Parkway and St. Laurent Boulevard.

 The City is making a significant investment to renew Montreal Road and North River Road (estimated at $64 million) with funding authority identified as part of the 2019, 2020, 2021 and 2022 capital budgets.

 The City of Ottawa is committed to safety in and around project sites.
 The project team continues to work closely with the industry and to comply with recommendations provided by municipal, provincial and federal health officials, as well as the Ministry of Labour, Immigration, Training and Skills Development.

 For further information, please contact the project team or alternatively, the City Project Manager:

 100 Constellation Drive, Ottawa, ON K2G 6J8

 The final season of construction along Montreal Road from North River Road to St-Laurent Boulevard is ongoing.
 This work represents the final stages of construction including completion of landscaping, cycle tracks, pavement markings, signage, and paving of the road surface.

 During road paving operations, some night work will be required to limit daytime disruptions and impacts to transit.
 Night work is undertaken only when necessary and will be limited as much as possible.
 If you have any questions or concerns regarding the night work, please contact the City Project Manager listed below.